zzzprojects/learn-orm/tutorials/dapper/update-data.md

 }
 ```

-It a simple SQL `UPDATE` statement on the `Books` table.
+It is a simple SQL `UPDATE` statement on the `Books` table.
 There are the columns and their values corresponding to parameters.

-The `Execute` extension method of Dapper is used to update a record.
 You can also use the `Execute` method to update multiple books.

 ```csharp
 private static void UpdateMultipleBooks()